Defining Enrichment Centers for Dogs

 However, truly offering enrichment is a lot more difficult than you might expect.
 It all starts with recognizing that the environment is the dog’s first teacher.
 From there, you must mindfully structure your space.

 When Doglando set out to become an enrichment center, we first looked at how the term enrichment was being used.
 We searched for a uniform definition, but it was surprisingly hard to find.
 Enrichment isn’t a commonly used term in the scientific community, and it’s hard to measure.
 Therefore, we expanded on guidelines from the Association of Zoos and Aquariums and their categories of enrichment to create criteria for the dog training, dog day care, and dog boarding industries.

-From there, we developed 8 pieces of criteria that help answer the question, “What is an enrichment center?”
+From there, we developed 8 criteria (“8 Spheres of Enrichment”) that help to answer the question, “What is an enrichment center?”